flancia-coop/doc.anagora.org/social-coop-oc.md

 L: Agree.

 M: Feel we should respond to things in the sense-making, given we put it out there.
+We asked for the feedback, we should address it!

 Cai: Postponing vote on the budget because we don't have a line-item version to look at.

-**Action Caitlin** post on Zulip that we need a line-item version of the 2026 budget to discuss.
+**Action Caitlin** post on Zulip that we need a line-item version of the 2026 budget to discuss, will tag Andrew, Alex, Joshua.

-Will tag An
+L: Is the best way to reply in the loomio thread?
+Or capture as part of group response in 2026 document?

+Cai: Some other Loomio option to get comments?

+M: Given it's been a month since anyone commented, we could pull

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar